-In the state of Florida, you have four years from the time of the incident to file a commercial property insurance claim.
+In the state of Florida, you have two years from the time of the incident to file a commercial property insurance claim.
 If the insurer acts in bad faith and denies a valid claim, you’re allowed five years from the bad faith incident to file.

 It’s common for an insurance adjuster to ask for a recorded statement, but in some cases, they can use this to deny a claim.
 If you feel unsure of what to do, it’s best to consult with a property attorney.